YaoFANGUK/video-subtitle-extractor/README_en.md

 #### 1. Running Failure or Environment Problem

-Solution: If you are using a nvidia ampere architecture graphics such as 3060/3070/3080, please use the latest PaddlePaddle version and CUDA 11.6 with cuDNN 8.2.1.
+Solution: If you are using a nvidia ampere architecture graphic card such as RTX 3050/3060/3070/3080, please use the latest PaddlePaddle version and CUDA 11.6 with cuDNN 8.2.1.
 Otherwise, check your which cuda and cudnn works with your GPU and then install them.

 #### 2. For Windows users, if you encounter errors related to "geos_c.dll"